meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-system-token-list.md

 List all the tokens in your meshconfig
 <pre class='codeblock-pre'>
 <div class='codeblock'>
-mesheryctl system token list [flags]
+meshplayctl system token list [flags]

 </div>
 </pre>